theabdullahalam/ava-go/README.md

 # AVA
 Ava - Another Virtual Assistant, is a modular virtual assistant built in golang.
+Leverages ntfy.sh and Google's Gemini; will be extended to support other LLMs in the future.